Kimi450/ubuntu_server/README.md

   sudo ufw allow ssh
   ```

+- #### Disable sleep for the server
+  This is to make sure it doesnt turn off mid install or when idle.
+If its a laptop, make sure power off when lid is closed is also turned off.

+  You can do this via the UI or refer to this [stackoverflow post](https://askubuntu.com/questions/47311/how-do-i-disable-my-system-from-going-to-sleep).

 ## Client Setup

 - #### Enable passwordless ssh access from remote machine to server (required for ansible to work)